 BFA, CCAC; MFA, Mills College

-Courses: Drawing on the Grand Scale
+Courses: Building into Drawing, Intro to Painting, Drawings on the Grand Scale

 Briggs MacDonald's work ranges from residential to hospitality to commercial to institutional interiors.
 Presently in private practice, clients have included Vitra, Artemide, and Design Within Reach showrooms.